gguex/SemSim_AutoCor/code_python/README.md

     - The *input_file*, i.e. the name of the POS-selection file to use, as found in a the "corpora" folder.
     - The *sim_tag*, i.e. the name of the tag for a similarity given during the creation of the similarity.
+    - The *exch_mat_opt* option, i.e. either "u" or "d", for respectively an uniform or diffusive exchange matrix.
-    - The *segm_range*, i.e. the range of neighbourhood for words, as defined by the exchange matrix E.
+    - The *exch_range* parameter, i.e. the range of the exchange matrix (for the uniform exchange matrix) or the time parameter (for the diffusive exchange matrix).
     - The *n_groups*, i.e. the number of groups.
-    - The *gamma*, *beta* and *kappa* hyperparameters, which are defined in article.
+    - The *gamma*, *beta* and *kappa* hyper-parameters, which are defined in article.
     - The *conv_threshold* parameter, defining when iterations have to stop.
     - The *max_it* parameter, defining the maximum iterations possible.

-- *OUPUTS*:
+- *OUTPUTS*:

     - The file <input_file>_<sim_tag>_cutsegm.csv, containing every token ordered by decreasing membership value for each groups.